 I could have got there a day quicker, but had to spend another night in Mammoth Lakes because the YARTS bus didn’t run on a Sunday.
-This worked out quite well in the end, as I had a day to do my first food shop, acclimatise a little and to rest, but might not be ideal for everyone.
+This worked out quite well in the end, as I had a day to do my first food shop, acclimatise a little and to rest.

 Mammoth Lakes is probably the best option, as it’s the airport closest to the trail and has the best onward transport connections.
 Alaska Airlines runs daily flights from Los Angeles to Mammoth Lakes.
 It’s a pretty amazing experience in itself!
 I had no issue with my flight, but apparently they can be cancelled due to poor weather conditions, so you may want to give yourself an extra day’s leeway.

 Flights to Los Angles are plentiful and are generally cheaper (at least from the U.K.) than other airports in California.
 I travelled to L.A. from London with budget airline Norwegian Air.

 To get to Yosemite Valley from Mammoth Lakes, you can take a private shuttle (available on arrival at the airport for $20, no need to book ahead) into Mammoth.
 From there you can take a YARTS bus to Yosemite Valley.
 This costs $18 and takes around four hours, passing through Tuolumne.
 Make sure to check the schedule as it doesn’t run every day.
 It’s a good idea to book ahead, and you can do this online.